yuchieh8968/yuchieh8968/README.md

 ## Hi there 👋
+- I am currently working as a Cloud Engineer at Foxconn based in Kaohsiung, Taiwan.
+- I am currently playing with LLM and Google's Generative AI

 <!--
 **yuchieh8968/yuchieh8968** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.